strongdm/aws-workshops/index.en.md

    ![Logs Overview](./static/strongdm_logs.png)

+### [**OPTIONAL**] Create Policies

+In the StrongDM Admin UI, create policies that will allow access based contextual attributes (SSH and Postgres) and SQL actions (Postgres).
+Set up a policy that requires MFA (`@mfa` annotation) when connecting to a resource.
+The [StrongDM Policies documentation](https://www.strongdm.com/docs/admin/policies/) has syntax and attributes supported, the Policy Creator in the Admin UI has autocomplete hints, and the [Policy Playbooks page](https://www.strongdm.com/policies) has real-world examples you can experiment with.

 ### [**TIME PERMITTING / OPTIONAL**] Create AWS CLI or AWS Console Resource

    Follow the instructions in the [StrongDM Cloud Resource docs](https://www.strongdm.com/docs/admin/resources/clouds/) for configuring AWS CLI and AWS Console resources, following the conventiions for resource tags above.

 # Destroying the Configuration